SAP-samples/teched2025-DT260/exercises/ex0/README.md

 # Getting Started

-In this exercise, you will prepare your ABAP development tools in Eclipse environment, create ABAP Project and development packages
+In this exercise, you will prepare your ABAP development tools for Eclipse environment, create ABAP development project and select development packages required for your exercises 1-3.

 ## Introduction